 - In a competitive market, the output will be at Pc and Qc. (point C)

 - In a monopoly, the output will be QM and PM – causing a fall in consumer surplus.

 - Monopoly also causes a fall in producer surplus (less is sold).
 But, some of the consumer surplus is captured by firms (from setting higher price).

 - The blue triangle shows the net loss of consumer and producer surplus to society.

-Long run average costs
+Long run average costs in monopoly

 It is assumed monopolies have a degree of economies of scale, which enables them to benefit from lower long-run average costs.